Liebig condenser: History

-This type of condenser is named after the German chemist Justus Baron von Liebig, even though he only perfected and popularized it.
+This type of condenser is named after the German chemist Justus von Liebig, even though he only perfected and popularized it.

 The earliest water-cooled laboratory condenser was invented in 1771 by the Swedish-German chemist Christian Weigel (1748–1831).
 Weigel's condenser consisted of two coaxial tin tubes, which were joined at their lower ends, forming a water jacket, and open at their upper ends.
 Cold water entered the jacket via an inlet at the bottom and spilled out of the jacket's open upper end.
 A glass tube carrying vapors from a distillation flask passed through the inner tin tube.
 Weigel subsequently replaced the inner tin tube with a glass tube, and he devised a clamp to hold the condenser.

 However, an anonymous pamphlet published in 1781 claimed that a countercurrent condenser had been conceived in 1770 and tested in 1773.
 Illustrations in the pamphlet show a retort to which a tube was fitted.
 The tube carried the retort's vapors through a rectangular box, which acted as a condenser and in which cold water flowed from the condenser's lower end to its upper end—a counter-current condenser.